 When we believe that we aren’t good enough, comparing ourselves to people who are better off than us affirms that belief.
 It’s like telling ourselves, “I told you so.
 You aren’t good enough.
 Here’s the evidence.”
-Even though, it doesn’t make us feel good, it matches with what we already know about ourselves.
+Even though it doesn’t make us feel good, it matches what we already know about ourselves.
 So at least it’s stable; it makes us feel safe.

 Then, there are others who have a superior image of themselves.
 They think they are better than everyone else.
-Comparing themselves with people who are worse off than them help them to validate their superior image.
+Comparing themselves with people who are worse off than they help them to validate their superior image.
 Deep down inside though, they might not believe they are good enough.
 But to protect themselves from feeling inferior, they rather deny that via comparison.

 1. We are often too subjective when comparing.

-Comparison is only meaningful when it’s objective.
+A comparison is only meaningful when it’s objective.
 But for most of us, our purpose of comparing with others is to validate our existing self-image and beliefs.
 We bring our subjective assumptions and beliefs into our comparison, and that skew our interpretation and conclusion.
 So how is that a useful and fair comparison?